swtnikita50/swtnikita50/README.md

 ![myGif](https://user-images.githubusercontent.com/49591523/178701654-27a57a67-fa8a-4e37-89f9-216177a73428.gif)

+Enough about me, lets move ahead.
 So I do most of the cool stuff around here, like

 ## [CR3BPLibrary](https://github.com/swtnikita50/CRTBP-Library)